herish23/G23-IR/README.md

   - **16×** = 22 beams (every 16th ray)
   - **32×** = 11 beams (every 32nd ray)

+Each skip is same as skipping the columns of LiDAR scans from the dataset.
+Note that we took the whole numbers instead of the actual decimal value as decimal values are not valid column indices.

 ### 4. Kidnapped Robot Test
 - Robot tracks normally for 10 seconds